 The Recruitment Rules govern what actions are allowed and not allowed by student groups regarding recruitment while incoming undergraduate and graduate students are arriving.
-The recruitment rules are pertinent from Campus Preview Weekend in April until three weeks before the Activities Midway (8/30/13 3-5pm) during Orientation in late August / early September.
+The recruitment rules are pertinent from Campus Preview Weekend in April until three weeks before the Activities Midway (Friday, August 29, 2014) during Orientation.

 No ASA recruitment rules will apply during the traditional pre-Midway moratorium (the three weeks preceding the Midway).
 As a reminder, the previous moratorium disallowed contacting freshmen and holding recruiting events during this time; these type of activities are no longer restricted during that period.
 However, we want to remind groups that other rules may apply.
 For example, MIT has rules on harassment.
 Additionally, some governing councils, like the Panhellenic Association or Club Sports Council, may have rules that govern their members or member groups.